amidukr/cpp-bridge-v5/README.md

 ## Swing - Optimal

-Matrix is winner in this test, the reason for that  Matrix keeps energy in best ways - what means that iterative calculation is most accurate, second place takes  Matrix Elastic.
-Elastic losses energy pretty fast, because of frictionsc cuased by  inefficiency of classical  elastic algorithm.

 | Modeling       | Aesthetics    | Firnmess | Friction | Accuracy | Total |
 |----------------|---------------|----------|----------|----------|-------|
 | Matrix Elastic | 1             | 1        | 2        | 3        | 4     |